-To the Company's knowledge, based solely on review of the copies of such reports the Company has received, or written representations that no other reports were required for those persons, the Company believes that its officers and directors complied with all applicable filing requirements applicable in 2004.
+To the Company's knowledge, based solely on review of the copies of such reports the Company has received, or written representations that no other reports were required for those persons, the Company believes that its officers and directors complied with all applicable filing requirements applicable in 2005.

-STOCKHOLDER PROPOSALS FOR 2006 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2007 ANNUAL MEETING

 Stockholders are entitled to present proposals for action at a forthcoming meeting if they comply with the requirements of the proxy rules promulgated by the SEC.
-Proposals of stockholders of the Company intended to be presented for consideration at our 2006 Annual Meeting of Stockholders must be received by the Company no later than December 18, 2005 in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting.
+Proposals of stockholders of the Company intended to be presented for consideration at our 2007 Annual Meeting of Stockholders must be received by the Company no later than December 17, 2006 and must otherwise comply with the requirements of Rule 14a-8 in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting.
 Stockholder proposals should be addressed to the attention of the Company's General Counsel, 413 Pine Street, Suite 500, Seattle, Washington 98101.